linagora-labs/FREDSum/README.md

 ## Overview

 This repository contains the FREDSum dataset, a comprehensive collection of transcripts and metadata from various political and public debates in France.
 The dataset aims to provide researchers, linguists, and data scientists with a rich source of debate content for analysis and natural language processing tasks.
+The dataset is also available on [Hugging Face](https://huggingface.co/datasets/linagora/FREDSum).

 ## Dataset Description